Fighting Yellow Fever in Angola

 Sanitation is critical in disease control and elimination.

-Within the SOS villages, SOS mothers have been trained to ensure that good sanitation habits are upheld by the children in their care.
-The kindergartens and Hermann Gmeiner primary schools in Benguela and Lubango have also welcomed external and internal health professionals to speak with students and reinforce preventive and curative measures.
+Within the SOS villages, SOS mothers have been trained to ensure that children in their care maintain good sanitation habits.
+The kindergartens and SOS Children's Villages primary schools in Benguela and Lubango have also welcomed external and internal health professionals to speak with students and reinforce preventive and curative measures.

 In the broader community, outreach measures are underway as part of the existing Family Strengthening Programs, where SOS staff are educating community members on how to alleviate potential sources of mosquitoes (stagnant water), and keep themselves and their children safe.